-Chapter 9 Backing up an Encyclopedia volume Performing an Encyclopedia volume backup 200 Managing the backup and recovery of an Encyclopedia volume database and data files Using RDBMS and file system backup utilities Avoiding conflict with the autoarchive file purging process Backing up and restoring an Encyclopedia volume that uses a PostgreSQL database 203 Backing up and restoring an Encyclopedia volume 204 Backing up an Encyclopedia volume using pgAdmin 205 Restoring an Encyclopedia volume Backing up and restoring an Encyclopedia volume that uses an Oracle database 213 Backing up and restoring an Encyclopedia volume Backing up an Encyclopedia volume using Oracle Data Pump Export (expdp) 213 Restoring an Encyclopedia volume using Oracle Data Pump Import (impdp) 216 Index
+Backing up an Encyclopedia volume .
+193 Performing an Encyclopedia volume backup Managing the backup and recovery of Encyclopedia volume metadata and data files .
+194 Using RDBMS and file system backup utilities 195 Avoiding conflict with the autoarchive file purging process 196 Backing up and restoring an Encyclopedia volume that uses a PostgreSQL database 197 Backing up an Encyclopedia volume using pg_dump 198 Restoring an Encyclopedia volume using pg_restore 202 Backing up and restoring an Encyclopedia volume that uses an Oracle database 206 Backing up an Encyclopedia volume using Oracle Data Pump Export (expdp) 206 Restoring an Encyclopedia volume using Oracle Data Pump Import (impdp) 208 Backing up and restoring an Encyclopedia volume that uses a DB2 database 210 Backing up an Encyclopedia volume 211 Restoring an Encyclopedia volume 213 Index .
+217